-The Discovery Coast Atlantic Forest Reserves consist of eight separate protected areas containing remnants of the Atlantic Forest, one of the richest tropical forest regions in the world.
-These reserves illustrate the evolution of the few remaining areas of Atlantic Forest in northeastern Brazil.
+The Discovery Coast Atlantic Forest Reserves consists of eight protected areas containing remnants of the Atlantic Forest, one of the richest tropical forest regions in the world.
+These reserves illustrate the evolution of the few remaining areas of Atlantic Forest in Brazil.

 Discovery Coast Atlantic Forest Reserves

 The Discovery Coast Atlantic Forest Reserves are located on Brazil's northeastern Atlantic coast, between the southern coast of the state of Bahia and the northern coast of the state of Espírito Santo, extending over a total area of almost 112,000 ha (277,000 acres).